mozilla/legal-docs/marketplace_privacy_policy/en-US.md

-### Firefox Marketplace Privacy Policy
+### Firefox Marketplace Privacy Notice
 July 3, 2013

 We care about your privacy.
-When Mozilla (that's us) collects information about you from the Firefox Marketplace, our [privacy policy](https://www.mozilla.org/privacy/) describes how we handle that information.
+When Mozilla (that's us) collects information about you from the Firefox Marketplace, our [Mozilla Privacy Policy](https://www.mozilla.org/privacy/) describes how we handle that information.

 <u>Things you should know</u>